DataDog/dd-sdk-android/docs/troubleshooting_android.md

 ## Sample RUM sessions

-To control the data your application sends to Datadog RUM, you can specify a sampling rate for RUM sessions while [initializing the RumMonitor][] as a percentage between 0 and 100.
+To control the data your application sends to Datadog RUM, you can specify a sampling rate for RUM sessions while [initializing the RumMonitor][1] as a percentage between 0 and 100.

 ```kotlin
     val monitor = RumMonitor.Builder()